Today’s job market is very different from how it was in the past.

 Getting excited about the idea of a new role or a different career path is understandable.
 We’re flooded with information about different opportunities and how lucrative or interesting they can be.
 If you find yourself wondering what another career path might look like, do your research and build any necessary skills before you quit your job.

 On the other hand — you can become a full-time App Academy student and dive headfirst into a career in software engineering.
-We’ve helped over 5,000 learn the skills necessary to land them a job in tech.
+We’ve helped over 5,000 students graduate with the skills necessary to land them a job in tech.

 Set yourself up for success when looking for a new job